-When it comes to saving money on energy costs, little changes can make a big difference.
-Follow these simple tips for saving money and energy on everything from heating and air conditioning to shaving and showering.
+When it comes to saving money on energy costs, small changes can make a big difference.
+Follow these simple energy saving tips for your home to cut your heating bill in winter and your air conditioning bill in summer.

 The average family spends nearly $2,200 per year on energy bills.
 Now more than ever, people are looking for ways to save money on energy costs.
-Finding ways to save energy is easy; even small changes can make a difference.
-By simply turning off a light switch or adding weather stripping around a door, you will see energy savings.
-So take a moment to look around your home and through the following tips to see where you can conserve energy, save water and make environmentally responsible choices.
+Finding ways to save energy is easy – even a simple tune-up for your furnace or air conditioner can product energy savings.

-Before turning on your central air conditioning unit every year, below are some basic maintenance tips to ensure your air conditioning season gets off to a good start.
+Before turning on your central air conditioning unit, check out these summer energy-saving tips to ensure the season gets off to a good start.

 - Be sure that the condensing unit located outside is not covered up and is clear of brush.
-The unit needs to draw air into the system to cool inside, but the process is hindered if it cannot pull enough air.
+The air conditioning unit needs to draw outside air into the system.
+If it cannot pull enough air, the unit will operate less efficiently.
 Clean obvious obstructions such as newspaper, leaves, etc. from around the exterior of the unit.

 - Be sure the thermostat is set in the cooling mode.
 Just setting the dial below room temperature will not activate the air conditioning if it is set in the heat mode.

 - Change the filters regularly.
-Dirty filters restrict air flow, reducing efficiency and worse case, can cause the evaporator to ice up.
-Disposable fiberglass filters should be replaced; electrostatic or electronic filters need to be cleaned according to manufacturer specifications.
+Dirty filters restrict air flow, reducing efficiency and, worse case, can cause the evaporator to ice up.
+Disposable fiberglass filters should be replaced, and electrostatic or electronic filters need to be cleaned according to manufacturer specifications.

 - Be sure all access panels are secure, with all the screws in place.

 - Schedule a cooling system tune-up with BGE HOME.
-Our comprehensive 21-point air conditioning system efficiency tune-up will ensure your air conditioning system is ready for the season.
+Our comprehensive 21-point air conditioning system efficiency tune-up will ensure your unit is ready for summer.

 A thoroughly cleaned air conditioning unit will operate at top efficiency.
-However, homeowners are strongly encouraged to be extremely cautious when cleaning an outside unit, as the use of a hose and water has the very serious risk of electrical shock and possible shorting of electrical components.
+However, homeowners are strongly encouraged to be extremely cautious when cleaning an outside unit, as the use of a hose and water carries a serious risk of electrical shock and possible shorting of electrical components.

-- Be sure that the indoor unit is not blocked or obstructed.
-The unit needs to draw air into the system, so any obstructions could hinder the operation of the unit.
+- Be sure that furnace vents are not blocked or obstructed.
+The furnace needs to draw air into the system, so any obstructions could hinder the operation of the unit.

 - Turn the furnace on for a few minutes now, before you need it.
-That way if a problem is found, you’ll have enough time to schedule a service call to have a BGE HOME professional come to fix it.
+That way if a problem is found, you’ll have enough time to schedule a service call and have BGE HOME troubleshoot the issues and make the needed repairs.

 - Be sure the thermostat is set in the heating mode.
 Just setting the dial above room temperature will not activate the furnace if it is set in the cool mode.

 - Change the filters regularly.
 Dirty filters restrict air flow, reducing efficiency and can cause the system to work harder.
-Disposable fiberglass filters should be replaced; electrostatic or electronic filters need to be cleaned according to manufacturer specifications.
+Disposable fiberglass filters should be replaced, and electrostatic or electronic filters need to be cleaned according to manufacturer specifications.

 - Schedule a heating system tune-up with BGE HOME.
-Our comprehensive 21-point heating system efficiency tune-up will ensure your heating system is ready for the season.
+Our comprehensive 21-point heating system efficiency tune-up will ensure your heating system is ready for winter.

 Plumbing Tips: Getting Ready for the Season